walmartlabs/concord-website/docs/plugins/git.md

 ## Git Task

 The `git` task allows users to trigger git operations as a step of a flow.
-The operations are run via git command usage on the Concord server in the process execution space.
+The operations are run via git command usage in the process working directory on the Concord server.

 The `git` task uses a number of input parameters that are common for all
 operations: